canonical/jaas-documentation/howto/manage-roles.md

 (add-a-role)=
 ## Add a role

-To add a new role to your JIMM controller, use the `auth role add` command followed by the name you want to assign to the role.
+To add a new role to your JIMM controller, use the `add-role` command followed by the name you want to assign to the role.
 For example:

 ```text
 juju add-role model-admin
 ```

-> See more: {ref}`juju add-role <summary-15>`
+> See more: {doc}`juju add-role <../reference/jaas-plugin>`

 (view-all-the-current-roles)=
 ## View all the current roles

-To view all the current roles, run the `auth role list` command.
+To view all the current roles, run the `list-roles` command.
 For example:

 ```text
 juju list-roles [options]
 ```

-> See more: {ref}`juju list-roles <summary-16>`
+> See more: {doc}`juju list-roles <../reference/jaas-plugin>`

 (manage-an-entitys-relation-to-a-role)=
 ## Manage an entity's relation to a role